 Fabrinet Thailand is where the majority of the Company's operations and production takes place.
-The Company was not subject to tax for the period from July 2010 through June 2015 on income generated from the manufacture of products at Pinehurst Building 5, and is not subject to tax from July 2012 through June 2020 on income generated from the manufacture of products at Pinehurst Building 6.
-Such preferential tax treatment is contingent on, among other things, the export of the Company's customers' products out of Thailand and the Company's agreement not to move its manufacturing facilities out of its current province in Thailand for at least 15 years from the date on which preferential tax treatment was granted i.e., at least until June 2020.
-Additionally, in March 2016, the Thailand Revenue Department announced the permanent decrease of corporate income tax rates to 20% for tax periods beginning on or after January 1, 2016.
-As a result, corporate income tax rates for Fabrinet Thailand remain at 20% from fiscal year 2017 onwards.
+The Company is not subject to tax from July 2012 through June 2020 on income generated from the manufacture of products at Pinehurst Building 6, and is not subject to tax from July 2018 through June 2026 on income generated from the manufacture of products at its Chonburi campus.
+Such preferential tax treatment is contingent on, among other things, the export of the Company's customers' products out of Thailand and the Company's agreement not to move its manufacturing facilities out of its current province in Thailand for at least 15 years from the date on which preferential tax treatment was granted.
+In March 2016, the Thailand Revenue Department announced the permanent decrease of corporate income tax rates to 20% for tax periods beginning on or after January 1, 2016.
+As a result, corporate income tax rates for Fabrinet Thailand are expected to remain at 20% from fiscal year 2017 onwards.